 The reason for there being several dates are that sometimes things can get a bit tricky with the weather and dates are sometimes cancelled due to the conditions being unfavourable for the event.
-In the main, this was either due to the grass/ground being too wet and soft for vehicular access or poor weather conditions such as wind or heavy rain so we’re hoping that things turn out better in 2019.
-Like you, we were disappointed that we didn’t get to see this great festival but we’re certainly looking forward to the bright colours of the balloons improving London’s drab skyline, if only for a few hours.
+In the main, this is either due to the grass/ground being too wet and soft for vehicular access or poor weather conditions such as wind or heavy rain so we’re hoping that things turn out well for 2020.
+So, all being well, one of the above dates will see this spectacular festival add a splash of colour to London’s drab skyline, if only for a few hours.

 We will, of course, be keeping our eye on the official Hot Air Balloon Regatta updates page (link below) and will be posting again with an update on this page.